 MARTIN JAKOBSSON / SCIENCE PHOTO LIBRARY MARTIN JAKOBSSON / SCIENCE PHOTO LIBRARY

-Southern Ocean, seafloor map.
-This map is centred on the South Pole and the continent of Antarctica (white), surrounded by the tips of South America (left), South Africa (upper right) and Australia (lower right).
+Indian Ocean, seafloor map.
+North is at top.
+Africa is at left, with India and southern Asia at top, the Malay Archipelago at upper right, and Australia at lower right.
 The seabed depth varies from shallow (light blue) on the continental shelves, to deep (dark blue) in the ocean basins.
-The main features are the ridge running between South America and Antarctica, the ridge to the south of New Zealand (lower centre) and the ridge running between the Atlantic and Indian oceans.
+The main features are a series of mid-ocean ridges.
+This is where new seafloor is created, pushing the continents apart in a process called seafloor spreading.
+At upper right, the dark line is a subduction zone where seafloor is destroyed.
 The topography of the ocean basins has been depicted using ETOPO2-2 (Earth Topography) satellite altimetry data.
 The land areas use data from the Blue Marble satellite mosaic.

 Model release not required.
 Property release not required.